cakeezer/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 For this reason, NServiceBus embeds the exception details and stack trace into the message that it forwards to the error queue, so you don't need to search through a log file to find the details.
 Once the underlying issue is fixed, the message can be replayed. **Replaying a message** sends it back to its original queue in order to retry message processing after an issue has been fixed.

 The [Particular Service Platform](/platform/), of which NServiceBus is a part, includes tools to make this kind of operational monitoring really easy.
-If you used the [Particular Platform Installer](/platform/installer/) to install MSMQ, you should already have these at your disposal:
+If you used the [Particular Platform Installer](/platform/installer/), you should already have these at your disposal:

  * [ServiceControl](/servicecontrol/) is like a watchdog monitoring your system, sucking in information and making that available to other tools via a REST API.
 One of its functions is to monitor your error queue so that you can act on the poison messages that arrive there.
  * [ServicePulse](/servicepulse/) is a web application aimed to be an operational dashboard for your NServiceBus system.
 It allows you to see failed messages, including the exception details, and provides a UI to either replay or archive failed messages.